realness-online/web/README.md

 - Click get started form storage screen

-- Accept the default security rules (they will be
+- Accept the default security rules (they will be configured with deploy)

-- Pick your region.
+- Pick your region

 ### Deploy to firebase

-Install firebase-tools, login, and deploy.
+Install firebase-tools, login, and deploy

 ``` bash
 yarn global add firebase-tools